infrabricks/infrabricks-line/utils/docker/docker-compose/README.md

-# docker-compose
+# Docker-Compose for boot2docker and windows

-Docker-compose is a very help full tool, but it isn't available for windows userand you can't directly install it on boot2docker.
-Bad.
+Docker-compose is a very helpfull tool, but it isn't available for windows user and you can't directly install it on boot2docker.
+Very Bad!

-This is a tiny docker tool wrapper from docker-compose:)
+This is a tiny docker tool wrapper from docker-compose :)

 ## install